mazetoken/miners/README.md

 ### Mining on Windows

-There are three methods to install the miner (these methods weren't tested on "fresh" Windows system (without nodejs, Microsoft VS and other stuff), so if you have some issues or questions feel free to ask https://t.me/mazemining)
+Two methods to install the miner.
+If you have some issues or questions feel free to ask https://t.me/mazemining)

-#### 1 method
+#### 1 method:

 - Download [mazebchdminer.zip](https://github.com/mazetoken/mining/raw/master/mazebchdminer.zip) and unzip it.
 Copy mazebchdminer folder to drive C. Open the folder and open .env file in notepad.
 Paste your WIF in .env.
 Save the file